 - Every year, MUFG analyzes and evaluates the effectiveness of the Board of Directors, and then reviews and implements measures against any issues discovered.
 By using a PDCA cycle to review the progress in improvement, MUFG is engaged in the continual enhancement of the abilities of the Board of Directors. - Following the advice of a third-party external consultant, MUFG conducts questionnaires and interviews of all directors on issues relating to the Board of Directors and the committees, including their structures, managements, and contributions made, as well as how they conduct proposals and discussions.
-And the result is discussed at the Nominating and Governance Committee and meeting of the Board of Directors - The summary of the evaluation for the Board of Directors for fiscal year 2019 is as follows: - (1) Based on the results of the evaluation for fiscal year 2018, MUFG has taken such measures as stepping up collaboration between the Audit Committee at the holding company and the similar committees at subsidiaries to strengthen corporate governance structure on a groupwide, cross-regional basis and newly appointing two corporate management experts and one specialist in finance and economy as outside directors to incorporate specialist expertise into Board of Directors' discussions.
-The evaluation also confirmed improvement in the effectiveness of the Board of Directors' operations, such as the selection of agenda items and the manner of handling discussion thanks to the incorporation of a comprehensive list laying out material challenges to be discussed by the Board and the formulation of an annual schedule based on the list. - (2) On the other hand, it was reconfirmed that MUFG must step up its efforts to upgrade the corporate governance structure to enhance its resilience and secure sustainable growth in the face of the prolonged, ultra-low interest rate environment, the deceleration of economic growth and the advancement of digitalization as well as the radically evolving business environment due to major changes affecting the economy and society following the COVID-19 pandemic.
-Issues to be addressed for fiscal year 2020; - ✓ Need to maintain in-depth and meaningful discussion by the Board of Directors contributing to the enhancement of corporate value - ✓ Need to more robustly monitor the status of groupwide, cross-regional business strategies with an eye on the risks inherent in such strategies - Need to enhance the efficiency of the Board of Directors' operations - ✓ Need to facilitate ongoing initiatives to reform MUFG's corporate culture - Based on the above, the Board of directors continuously aims to enhance the effectiveness of its corporate governance structure, responding to the extended expectations of stakeholders, with the aim of facilitating sustainable growth of the Company and increasing its corporate value over the medium- to long-term.
+And the result is discussed at the Nominating and Governance Committee and meeting of the Board of Directors. - The summary of the evaluation for the Board of Directors for fiscal year 2020 is as follows: - (1) So far the Board of Directors of the Company has made various initiatives to improve the effectiveness of governance, including 1 diversification of directors, 2sharing of important issues faced by the Group (important issue map), and 3exchanging opinions with outside directors' meetings and audit committees with major business companies.
+Based on the evaluation of the Board of Directors in fiscal 2019, we implemented various measures aimed at "clarification, substantiation, and simplification" in order to further promote the board's contribution to the enhancement of corporate value.
+For example, from the important issue map, the Board of Directors has extracted issues that should be noted in particular and taken them up as discussion theme in an organized way to improve the effectiveness and efficiency of the Board of Directors. - (2) On the other hand, in addition to the continuation of long-term ultra-low interest rates and low growth rates and progress in digitalization, it is essential to maintain and strengthen resilience and further evolve governance for sustainable growth as the business environment continues to change significantly, such as social and economic transformation triggered by the COVID-19 pandemic.

+Issues to be addressed for fiscal year 2021;

+- ✓ The need for further deepening and materialization of discussions at the Board of Directors that contribute to the enhancement of corporate value - ✓ Need to strengthen monitoring in line with new business strategies and risks - ✓ Need to facilitate ongoing initiatives to reform MUFG's corporate culture - Based on the above, the Board of Directors continuously aims to enhance the effectiveness of its corporate governance structure, responding to the extended expectations of stakeholders, with the aim of facilitating sustainable growth of the Company and increasing its corporate value over the medium- to long-term.

-[Supplementary Principle 4.14.2] Support for directors
+Support for directors